kagejs/website/content/docs/advanced/plugins.md

 ## Creating Plugins

-A plugin is a function that takes a Kage instance and returns a modified version:
+A **plugin** is a function that takes a Kage instance and returns a modified version.
+Plugins use the core context APIs (`decorate`, `derive`, `state`) and lifecycle hooks to add reusable functionality:

 ```ts
 import { Kage, type P } from "jsr:@kage/core";